sueddeutsche/editron/docs/doc-editron-editor.md

     )
 ```

-[@see Injecting DOM-Elements](#injecting-dom-elements) for working with _DOM_-nodes
+[@see Injecting DOM-Elements](#injecting-dom-elements) for working with DOM nodes

-Suppose we have a custom editor for an object, but want to modify the objects representation only:
+Suppose we have a custom editor for an object, but want to modify the object's representation only:

 ```ts
 import { EditorUpdateEvent } from "editron";